Stimulus Package Update: Is A Deal Even Possible At This Point?

 - Another round of stimulus payments is not part of the Senate proposal.

 The Senate’s package falls somewhere between $1.3 trillion and $1.9 trillion short of a theoretical compromise between the House and the White House.
 Senate Majority Leader Mitch McConnell has agreed to “consider” their compromise package, and said Tuesday that he would bring a “presidentially-supported bill” to the Senate floor for a vote “at some point.”
-That point, of course, could be after the election.
-Senate Republicans seem loathe to spend more money at this moment.
+That point, of course, now looks like it would be after the election.
+Senate Republicans seem loathe to spend more money anyway.
 So whatever deal that may pass in the House would be unlikely to pass in the Senate.

 Senate Republicans have been sharply critical of the high price tag.
 One key sticking point is funding for state and local governments, which House Democrats support, but Senate Republicans believe would mostly benefit blue states.
 Liability protection is not included in the House bill but is in the Senate bill.
 The sides are also far apart on unemployment benefits.

 The election is now two weeks away.
 Supposing Pelosi and Mnuchin reach a deal, and then Trump somehow convinces Senate Republicans to fall in line, that doesn’t leave a lot of time to pass a stimulus package.
 The official bill would have to be written.
-Representatives and Senators would have to vote, and then they President would have to sign it.
+Representatives would have to vote.
+Senators would have to agree to turn their attention away from the Supreme Court confirmation to vote as well.
+And then they President would have to sign it.

 >>READ: Stimulus Package Update: What Happens To The Economy Without A Second Stimulus?